shohamlab/usnm2p/howto_bigpurple.md

-# How to set up BigPurple for analyses with Suite2p
+# How to set up BigPurple for analyses with Python, Jupyter and Suite2p

-# Initial setup
+## Initial setup

 - Log in to bigpurple: `xbigpurple`
 - Open your `.bashrc` file: `nano .bashrc`